 The consideration paid to purchase the interest was recorded as a short-term investment.

-Notes to the condensed interim consolidated financial statements For the three months ended September 30, 2023 (Expressed in Canadian dollars)
+(formerly Fission 3.0 Corp.)
+Notes to the condensed interim consolidated financial statements For the three and nine month period ended March 31, 2024 and 2023 (Expressed in Canadian dollars)

 8. Exploration and evaluation assets